andrea-weisberg/readme-sprint-devportal/docs/card-api/reports/apple-pay-quarterly-fee-billing-report.md

 <p>The report includes the following details:</p>
 <ul>
 <li><strong>Total Debit Spend</strong> – this is the total settled transaction value of Apple Pay transactions for the given quarter.
 This includes contactless and eCommerce transactions that have been made using Apple Pay.</li>
 <li><strong>POS debit spend share</strong> – this is the percentage of <strong>Total Debit Spend</strong> that was made at Point of Sale (POS) using Apple Pay.
-This includes the following Capture Mode’s:
+This includes the following capture Mode’s:
 <ul>
 <li>EMV – chip cards</li>
 <li>NFC – Near Field Communication devices</li>